Diner News and History

 We took the I-95 exit for Route 111 toward U.S. Route 1 and then into Biddeford.
 In looking at the Palace's database entry, our last visit was at the end of June 2005.

 Upon arrival at this 1926 Pollard Company diner it was already closed for the day.
 Walking up the stairs to both entrances allowed a good look inside.
-We aren't sure if any cooking is still done behind the counter.
-As evidenced by the wear in the counter edge, many people have occupied the fifteen stools over the years.

 Read more...